-For manual data entry, e.g., Wet Chemistry or Microbiology, the data is reduced by the analyst and then verified by the Department Manager or alternate analyst prior to updating the data in LIMS.
-The spreadsheets, or any other type of applicable documents, are signed by both the analyst and alternate reviewer to confirm the accuracy of the manual entry(s).
+For manual data entry, e.g., Wet Chemistry, the data is reduced by the analyst and then verified by the Department Manager or alternate analyst prior to entering the data in LIMS.
+The spreadsheets, or any other type of applicable documents, are signed by both the analyst and reviewer to confirm the accuracy of the manual entry(s).

-Manual integration of peaks will be documented and reviewed and the raw data will be flagged in accordance with the TestAmerica Corporate SOP CA-Q-S-002, Acceptable Manual Integration Practices, and the laboratory's Manual Integration SOP
+Manual integration of peaks will be documented and reviewed and the raw data will be flagged in accordance with the TestAmerica Corporate SOP CA-Q-S-002, Acceptable Manual Integration Practices.